-As we inch our way around the corner after more than a year of battling COVID-19, employers across the country are wondering how to retain new employees.
+As we inch our way around the corner after more than a year of battling COVID-19, employers across the country are wondering how to retain new employees and employee retention in general.
 Not surprising is the reality that the pandemic has only underscored the vital importance of a better onboarding experience across the board.
 Now, if companies want employees to stick around for the long haul – particularly their top performers – they need to act.
 And act quickly.

 Why?
 Because retaining your best employees is more difficult than ever.
 According to recent data from the U.S. Bureau of Labor Statistics, the national employee turnover rate has steadily increased over the past several years, averaging about a 1.5% lift annually.
 But in 2020, the national turnover rate completely surpassed the year-over-year average, skyrocketing to 57.3%.

 Facing employee retention head on

 In this fiercely competitive environment, the primary concern for employers and HR professionals within every industry has become employee retention.
 We’ve recently heard from HR executives across the country who’ve shared these critical, top-of-mind concerns with us:

 - Are we able to foster a stronger sense of belonging in a virtual environment, e.g., departments with high turnover or low employee engagement?

 - With many workers now hybrid or fully remote, how do we rethink our approach to employee engagement for success?

 - How can we develop “engagement ambassadors” so engagement is everyone’s responsibility, not just HR and managers?

 - What tools will ensure communications and key messages are shared with all employees?

 - How do we engage remote employees who feel isolated, lonely and burned out?